Jason Danieley: Career

 He appeared in the Williamstown Theatre Festival (Massachusetts) production of The Visit in July and August 2014, and again in 2015, when it transferred to Broadway.
 He appeared in the Paper Mill Playhouse (Millburn, New Jersey) production of Can-Can as "Aristide" in October 2014.

-He will appear in the stage musical adaption of the film Pretty Woman which is scheduled to premiere at the Oriental Theatre in Chicago in March 2018.
+Danieley portrayed Billy Flynn in the Broadway cast of Chicago in 2015 and 2016.
+He appeared in the musical Pretty Woman in Chicago and on Broadway in 2018–2019.

-With a score by Stephen Flaherty, lyrics by Lynn Ahrens, a libretto by Frank Galati, Knoxville will premiere at the Asolo Repertory Theatre in Spring 2020, based on the Pulitzer Prize winning book A Death in the Family by James Agee and Pulitzer Prize winning play All the Way Home by Tad Mosel.
-It will star Danieley as Author.
+In 2022, Danieley starred as James Agee in the world premiere of Knoxville, a new musical written by Frank Galati with music by Stephen Flaherty and lyrics by Lynn Ahrens..

 Concerts and recording

 Danieley's career on and Off-Broadway combined with his classical background led to a natural crossover into singing with most of the country's leading symphonies and pops orchestras.
 A frequent guest artist with Boston, Philadelphia and New York Pops and The San Francisco Symphony he has also appeared with the Los Angeles Philharmonic (at the Hollywood Bowl), St. Louis, Utah, Minnesota and Buffalo Symphonies.
 Additionally, Danieley and Mazzie appear at smaller venues, such as the Café Carlyle in New York in 2011.

 Danieley met his wife, Marin Mazzie, in 1996 in an Off-Broadway play that they performed together titled Trojan Women: A Love Story.
 Danieley and Mazzie recorded their first album Opposite You on PS Classics, which was released in 2005.
 Variety in 2002 wrote: "When they sing, the heart seems to beat a little faster... emotional strength to envelop the listener and melt the heart...
 This is one savvy pair..."
 The sfgate.com called them "Broadway's golden couple" in 2002.

 Danieley launched his solo recording career with the self-titled album Jason Danieley & The Frontier Heroes, combining Americana music from the Great American Songbook and Broadway repertoire.
 The recording was produced by PS Classics and released in 2008.
 His other recordings include the cast albums of Curtains, Floyd Collins, Candide, The Full Monty, Dream True, Secondhand Lions, the compilation CDs of Jule Styne in Hollywood, The Stephen Schwartz Album and two Boston Pops albums, A Splash of Pops and My Favorite Things.

+In 2017, Danieley recorded the album "Broadway and Beyond" with Marin Mazzie at 54 Below.
+The album was released in 2019, after Mazzie's death.